A Cryogenic Memristive Neural Decoder for Fault-tolerant Quantum Error Correction: Introduction

-More specifically, we investigate TiO$_x$-based analog resistive memory devices using TiN electrodes~\cite{Mesoudy:2022}.
-A crossbar arrangement of these memory cells enables the \mbox{matrix--vector} multiplication (MVM) operations at the heart of neural network algorithms to be performed natively by relying on Ohm's law and Kirchoff's circuit law, thus removing the time- and energy-intensive process of shuffling data from memory to processing units~\cite{Berggren:2020}.
-Such memristive devices~\cite {Chua:1971, Strukov:2008, Chua:2011, Song:2023} are non-volatile, making them promising candidates for ultra-efficient MVM, in terms of processing time, energy dissipation, and scalability~\cite{Amirsoleimani:2020}.
-Furthermore, they have recently been shown to operate at cryogenic temperatures~\cite {Beilliard:2020, Mouny:2023} and their fabrication process is CMOS compatible~\cite{Mesoudy:2022}.
-Memristive devices have better footprints compared to the alternative CMOS-based static random access memory (SRAM) which have also been proposed for IMC neural decoding~\cite{Wang:2020}.
-A similar apporoach is demonstrated in \cite{Ichikawa:2022} using binary resistive random access memory (RRAM).
-We note that both \cite{Wang:2020} and \cite {ichikawa2022non} rely on LSTM units which are much more complex neural networks than the simple RNN we train in this paper for the same task \cite{Baireuther:2019}.
+More specifically, we investigate TiO$_x$-based analog resistive memory devices using TiN electrodes~\cite{Mesoudy_2022}.
+A crossbar arrangement of these memory cells enables the \ac{MVM} operations at the heart of neural network algorithms to be performed natively by relying on Ohm's law and Kirchoff's circuit law, thus removing the time- and energy-intensive process of moving data from memory to processing units~\cite{Berggren_2020}.
+Such non-volatile memristive devices have small footprints~\cite{Chua_1971, Strukov_2008, Chua_2011, Song_2023}, and benefit from \ac{CMOS}-compatible fabrication processes~\cite{Mesoudy_2022}, data retention time of up to \num{10} years~\cite{Kumar_2017}, and analog switching dynamics~\cite{Woo_2018}, making them promising candidates for efficient \ac{MVM} in terms of processing time, energy dissipation, and scalability~\cite{Sebastian_2020, Amirsoleimani_2020, Hu_2016}.
+Furthermore, they operate very well at cryogenic temperatures~\cite {Beilliard_2020, Mouny_2023b, Mouny_2023a}, are robust to temperature variations, and can be calibrated to adjust to long-term drifts in the input signal or environmental noise.

-We leave a detailed analysis of the energy consumption of our device to future publications, and in this paper focus on the non-idealities of resistive memory arrays which are known to deteriorate neural networks' precision~\cite{Joshi:2020}.
-We therefore simulate the impact of key TiO$_x$-based resistive memory devices' non-idealities on the accuracy of the MND and apply \emph{hardware-aware training} techniques in order to avoid performance decay.
-We use a distance $3$ rotated surface code as our case study, and note that RNN-based decoders can be trained for other error correcting codes as well \cite{Chamberland:2018}.
-We demonstrate that hardware-aware training can enable high-accuracy classification of surface code syndromes with an MND and provide an engineering approach for improving processing time and energy consumption of decoding circuitry with analog resistive memory modules.
+Moreover, the \ac{MND} processes neural activations (the feature tensors propagating forward along the network) as inherently analog signals which are never converted to digital data in binary representation.
+This allows for a much better footprints compared to the alternative \ac{CMOS}-based digital (binary) memory technologies such as \ac{SRAM} and resistive random access memory which were previously considered for low-power digital neural decoding~\cite{Wang_2020, Ichikawa_2022}.
+We note that the mixed-signal nature of \ac{MND} makes it attractive for soft decoding~\cite{Ali_2024} by directly interfacing the readout resonator and eliminating long and error-prone amplification and measurement of syndrome bits.
+Since it is difficult to scale neural decoders up for large surface code patches, we envision that such a tightly integrated decoder--QPU hybrid system may be augmented with further (more global) decoding stages such as large scale Union--Find or collision clustering decoders~\cite{Liyanage_2023, Barber_2023}.